Cardinals vs. Reds Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has 42 hits with eight doubles, 13 home runs, 20 walks and 39 RBI.
+- Nolan Gorman has 43 hits with nine doubles, 13 home runs, 21 walks and 39 RBI.
 He's also stolen three bases.

-- Gorman heads into this game looking to extend his 11-game hit streak.
-During his last 10 games he is hitting .455 with three doubles, six home runs, six walks and 16 RBI.
+- Gorman enters this matchup looking to extend his 12-game hit streak.
+In his last 10 outings he is batting .455 with four doubles, five home runs, six walks and 15 RBI.

 Gorman Recent Games